joe-herman/joe-herman.github.io/_posts/2020-05-31-finding-a-bff-in-zero-bug-balance.md

 ![severity = probability * impact = fear_induced_insomnia](/assets/bff-risk-assessment-101.png)

-In my experience, bug "severity" is actually "fear-induced-insomnia."
-Left to any team that values sleep, prioritizing fixes for bugs scary enough (sufficient `probability * impact`) to keep them up at night will occur naturally.
+In my experience, not only is `severity = probability * impact`, it is also equivalent to "fear-induced insomnia."
+Teams that value sleep will naturally prioritize fixes for bugs severe (scary) enough to keep them up at night.

-This is the same chart for Zero Bug Balance:
+Meanwhile, this is the severity chart Zero Bug Balance encourages:

 ![severity = yes](/assets/bff-risk-assessment-zbb.png)

-Penalizing bugs of any severity means Zero Bug Balance treats annoying afterthoughts the same as nightmares.
-This has its own implications.
+Equally penalizing bugs of any severity means Zero Bug Balance treats trivial annoyances the same as nightmares.
+Fixing a nightmare into an annoyance counts for nothing.

 ## Limiting teams' ability to use technical debt